MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/mac.md

 ## Adding a Mac App

-Follow these instructions to add a Mac app that will run on macOS Sierra and Mac OS X El Capitan:
+Follow these instructions to add a Mac app that will run on macOS Sierra and macOS El Capitan:

 1. In Visual Studio for Mac, right-click on the existing Xamarin.Forms solution and choose **Add > Add New Project...**